 Sometimes, a community dinner will be themed.
 We encourage you to think about the themes before you arrive, and perhaps even pack a few costume items so that you can dress up.
-The themes are:
+Some definite themes are Knoxmas and Matariki, with othersd to be confirmed.